jamesmindev/figma-reset-image/README.md

-# Image Reset
+# Reset Image

-Figma plugin to reset image.
+Figma plugin to reset image size and effects.